truevault-safe/truevault-js-sdk/README.md

 # TrueVault JavaScript SDK

-The official JavasScript SDK for TrueVault.
+The official JavaScript SDK for TrueVault.
 For more information about TrueVault, check out our [website](https://www.truevault.com) and [API documentation](https://docs.truevault.com).
 To see how the SDK is used in a real application, check out the [TrueVault React Sample App](https://github.com/truevault/tv-react-js-sample-app).

 _Note: This SDK is only supported for the latest release of Chrome._